LoneKronoz/Test_Rps/Project_0/README.md

-# Prroject 0.
+# Project 0.
 Guess a number

 ## Contens
 [1.
 Description of project](===)